 Free Printable Sentiments and Greetings

-These free printable sayings and greetings are perfect for adding to your Christmas cards, simply print onto good quality paper, cut out and adhere to your card:
+These free printable sayings and greetings are perfect for adding to your DIY Christmas cards.
+Simply print onto good quality paper, cut out and adhere to your car.

 - Christmas is all wrapped up

 - A warm fire and the warm love of a family...

 Christmas Sentiments From Songs